kubermatic/docs/content/kubeone/master/architecture/requirements/provider_support_matrix/azure/azure.en.md

 ## Prepare Azure Environment

-For provisioning Kubernetes clusters with the [Azure cloud provider](https://github.com/kubermatic/machine-controller/tree/master/pkg/cloudprovider/provider/azure) Kubermatic Kubernetes Platform (KKP) needs a service account.
-Please follow the following steps steps to create a matching service account and the roles:
+For provisioning Kubernetes clusters with the [Azure cloud provider](https://github.com/kubermatic/machine-controller/tree/master/pkg/cloudprovider/provider/azure) Kubermatic KubeOne needs a service account.
+Please follow the following steps to create a matching service account and the roles:

 ### Login to Azure and Get Basic Information